Johnny Unitas: Baltimore Colts

 In 1956, Unitas joined the Baltimore Colts of the NFL under legendary coach Weeb Ewbank, after being asked at the last minute to join Bloomfield Rams lineman Jim Deglau, a Croatian steelworker with a life much like Unitas, at the latter's scheduled Colts tryout.
 The pair borrowed money from friends to pay for the gas to make the trip.
 Deglau later told a reporter after Unitas's death, "[His] uncle told him not to come.
 [He] was worried that if he came down and the Colts passed on him, it would look bad (to other NFL teams)."
 The Colts signed Unitas, much to the chagrin of the Cleveland Browns, who had hoped to claim the former Steeler quarterback.

-Unitas made his NFL debut with an inauspicious "mop-up" appearance against Detroit, going 0–2 with one interception.
+Unitas made his NFL debut with an inauspicious "mop-up" appearance against Detroit, which saw him throw two passes, with one resulting in an interception.
 Two weeks later, starting quarterback George Shaw suffered a broken leg against the Chicago Bears.
-In his first serious action, Unitas's initial pass was intercepted and returned for a touchdown.
+In his first serious action, Unitas's initial pass was intercepted by J. C. Caroline and returned for a touchdown.
 Then he botched a hand-off on his next play, resulting in a fumble recovered by the Bears.
 Unitas rebounded quickly from that 58–27 loss, leading the Colts to an upset of Green Bay and their first win over Cleveland.
 He threw nine touchdown passes that year, including one in the season finale that started his record 47-game streak.
-His 55.6-percent completion mark was a rookie record.
+His 55.6-percent completion mark was third in the league.

-In 1957, his first season as the Colts full-time starter at quarterback, Unitas finished first in the NFL in passing yards (2,550) and touchdown passes (24) as he helped lead the Colts to a 7–5 record, the first winning record in franchise history.
-At season's end, Unitas received the Jim Thorpe Trophy as the NFL's Most Valuable Player by the Newspaper Enterprise Association (NEA).
+In 1957, his first season as the Colts full-time starter at quarterback, Unitas finished first in the NFL in passing yards (2,550), passer rating (88.0) and touchdown passes (24) as he helped lead the Colts to a 7–5 record, the first winning record in franchise history.
+At the end of the season, Unitas received the Jim Thorpe Trophy as the NFL's Most Valuable Player by the Newspaper Enterprise Association (NEA).